goto-opensource/secret-usage-examples-guides/README.md

 # Templates, guidelines, reference implementations and resources for storing secrets in git repositories -  in a (kind of) secure manner
-# Request missing ones via Slack-ing or emailing AppSec.

-Queue:
-gimme ideas!
+# Feel free to request new ones via Issues - although no guarantees to implement them.